JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

    - Download from [python.org](https://www.python.org/downloads/release/python-3119/).
    - During installation, check "Add Python 3.11 to PATH" and install for all users.
    - Verify with: `python --version` (should output `Python 3.11.9`).
+   - it MUST be Python 3.11 (Python 3.13 is not compatible, nor is 3.10)

 2. **Ollama**:
    - Download and install from [ollama.com](https://ollama.com/download).
    - Install the `gemma3:4b` model by running: `ollama pull gemma3:4b`.
    - Ensure Ollama is running (`ollama serve`) and accessible at `http://localhost:11434`.
+   - You can use a different model if you wish, but the default script is set to use the `gemma3:4b` model.
+   - And use a separate CMD console window, which doesn't need to have a VENV active, to run the `ollama serve` command (As it doesn't allow further input to that CMD window when running.
+So run the main Python script in its own VENV activated CMD console window)

 3. **Git** (optional, for cloning the repository):
    - Download from [git-scm.com](https://git-scm.com/download/win).